jawad-08/CODSOFT/tasks/task-01/README.md

 ✨ Adding New Rules
 You can extend the chatbot by adding new intents.

-Open src/rules.py
+1.Open src/rules.py

-Add a new Rule object:
+2.Add a new Rule object:

 ```python